House GOP abandons Jordan for Speaker after secret ballot loss

-The Republican conference voted Friday to no longer back House Judiciary Chairman Jim Jordan (R-Ohio) as Speaker.
+The Republican conference on Friday voted to no longer back House Judiciary Chair Jim Jordan (R-Ohio) as its Speaker nominee.

 The secret ballot vote came hours after Jordan’s third failed ballot on the House floor.
 He had lost GOP support with each successive vote.